ropensci/software-review/issue_template.md

 -   Are there other R packages that accomplish the same thing?
 If so, how does yours differ or meet [our criteria for best-in-category](https://github.com/ropensci/onboarding/blob/master/policies.md#overlap)?

+-   If you had made a successful pre-submission enquiry, please copy below the link to the corresponding issue.

 ### Requirements

 Confirm each of the following by checking the box.
 This package: